 The County's water supply comes from the Potomac and Patuxent Rivers.
-The Potomac is the larger source; WSSC withdraws water from the Potomac at Watkins Island near the mouth of the Watts Branch.
-WSSC operates two reservoirs along the Patuxent River, the Triadelphia and Rocky Gorge Reservoirs, created by the Brighton and T. Howard Duckett Dams, respectively.
+The Potomac is the larger source.
+WSSC withdraws water from the Potomac at Watkins Island near the mouth of the Watts Branch.
+WSSC is also working on a new Potomac Water Filtration Plant Submerged Channel Intake.
+This intake is still in the planning and design stage, and is intended to provide higher quality Potomac source water, not increased water withdrawals.
+WSSC operates two reservoirs along the Patuxent River, the Triadelphia and Rocky Gorge Reservoirs, created by the Brighton and T. Howard Duckett Dams, respectively (Map 1).

-At low flow periods, the Potomac River source can be supplemented by the Jennings Randolph Reservoir on the River's North Branch, 200 miles upstream from the Watkins Island intake, and by Little Seneca Lake in western Montgomery County.
+At low flow periods, the Potomac River flow can be supplemented by the Jennings Randolph Reservoir on the River's North Branch, 200 miles upstream from the Watkins Island intake, and by Little Seneca Lake in western Montgomery County.
 WSSC operates this dam and release facility.